 The Selection Committee reserves the right not to give an award if not warranted in its judgment.

-Awards winners are selected in April and prizes and plaques are presented by the sponsors at the Annual CAUBO Conference in June.
+Awards winners will be presented with prizes and plaques by the sponsors at the Annual CAUBO Conference in June.

 Initiatives may be resubmitted by an institution provided they contain additional qualitative and quantitative results.

 Four categories, each with its own weight, are used to evaluate submissions for the Quality and Productivity Awards, leading to a maximum score of 100 points.
 The scoring factors and point values for each category are as follows:

 - 20% Transferability – the potential for use of the technique at other institutions as assessed by the institution or demonstrated by presentations to other institutions or at a regional or national level.

 - 30% Innovation – the unique nature of the project or idea in the context of higher education.
 Although the idea may have been the subject of earlier submissions, institutions are encouraged to submit projects which may be similar but where the institution believes that there has been a meaningful change in approach, technology, or implementation in which peers might be interested.